 This California-based brewing company has a sick location near Pilsen, and it should absolutely take precedence on your list of breweries to hit up.
 Whether you’re more intrigued by the planetary artwork lining the walls of the entry hall or the delicious beer awaiting you inside the taproom, Lagunitas offers communal seating and live music to make its guests feel all sorts of welcome.

-You won’t find a classier brewery around Chicago than Moody Tongue, located just a few blocks from the heart of Pilsen.
-For god’s sake, their beers are served in wine glasses, and if that isn’t dedication to the atmosphere, I don’t know what is.
+You won’t find a classier brewery around Chicago than Moody Tongue, now settled into South Loop.
+For god’s sake, their beers are served in wine glasses, and if that isn’t dedication to the atmosphere, we don’t know what is.
 Their minimal menu includes fan favorites like the Smoked Applewood Gold and Carmalized Chocolate Churro Porter (WUT), but also a few limited releases, such as the champagne-reminiscent Shaved Black Truffle Pilsner.

 3340 North Kedzie Avenue